 The practice of feral business coaching we are devising merges materials and methods from life coaching, business strategy, feminist economics, dramaturgy, divination, DIY, art, design and ecology.
 Feral livelihood coaching offers a supportive and exploratory space to think creatively and experimentally about livelihood and business trajectories - including potentially sublimated elements such as household economics, administration and accounting - in order to open concrete options for action where none were visible before.

-The coaching work of the collective is guided by a feminist theory of diverse economies that reconsiders 'the economy' beyond just monetised transactions to include all livelihood production.
+The coaching work of the collective is guided by a feminist theory of diverse economies that reconsiders 'the economy' beyond just monetised transactions to include all the ways livelihoods are made.
 Drawing on this rich realm of ideas and practices, our coaching approach adopts a radical redefinition of 'business' as 'any productive activity that could bring us sustenance' – which is why in our collective we fluidly switch terms from feral livelihood coaching to feral business coaching.

-Questions that we and the people we coach are experimenting with:
+Questions that we and the people we coach are experimenting with include:

 - What can business coaching for a radically rethought economy look like?